KlausEusford/Wordcounts-/README.md

-# Wordcounts-
+# wordcount
-count the exact number of words in the essays( words&lt;100000000)
+Count the  Chinese words in the passage